icgrp/bert/docs/tutorials/huffman/huffman.md

 ![Opening the serial port](../../images/openserialport.png)

+AMD: when I run, it currently gets hung on AXI read in extractAXI

 ### Common Problems Encountered When Debugging
 * If the debugger cannot find the part, make sure the board is actually turned on.
 For example, the U96 board has a power button and reset button behind the USB ports.
 Also, make sure your board is set to boot from JTAG not SD card.
 * If the program aborts, check that the heap size is set large enough in lscript.ld.
 BERT's calls to `malloc` may be failing.
 Memory usage is covered within [bert.md](../../embedded/bert.md).